monum/gsoc-ideas/index.md

 We give this project a **medium to hard** level of difficulty.

 This project will require intermediate experience with machine learning, building and training models with text classification, natural language processing, and Python.
 It will also require intermediate experience with building web service APIs with with a web framework like Flask, Django etc.

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011.

+### 3. Building a Web Service API for Solar Roof Potential

+The Climate Planning team in the City of Boston's Environment Department is interested in building a lightweight web service API that provides data on the solar energy potential of building roofs throughout the city.
+The API should also provide data on how alternative energy sources could reduce a particular building's emissions footprint.
+Finally, we would like to build a simple web interface for a building owner to search for their property to view data on the solar potential of their roof and the impact on the emissions associated with their building's energy use.

+We give this project a **medium** level of difficulty.

+This project will require immediate experience with data analysis packages, GIS, and building web service APIs with either Python or Ruby (we have had good experiences wih Flask for this task).

+The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011.